 - Requires dry cleaning

-- Comfort factor may bother some people as the slippery material may shift during sleep.
+- The comfort factor may bother some people as the slippery material may shift during sleep.

 - Provides warmth.
 Keeps you toasty without overheating.